jcrawley/Spitfire/README.md

 ARRAYS

 Spitfire's arrays are just like any other languages but with some spice.
 Array declarations are used by having a left hand bracket `[` followed by one of Spitfire's type declarations followed by a right hand bracket `]`.
 For arrays of multiple types, the user cany use the type `Y` denoting "any" type.
 To access the last position in an array the user can use the index `-1` just like in Ruby.
+Also, a user can append an element to the end of an array by using `<=`.
+Some examples are listed below:

     [N] p = [100, 43, 22, 5, 8]			    var p = [100, 43, 22, 5, 8];
+    N n = 78                                var n = 78;
+    p <= n                                  p.push(n);
     P p[-1]					                console.log(p[p.length-1]);
     [N] q = p					            var q = p;
     [Y] a = [88, false, “0001”, green]		var a = [88, false, “0001”, green];